kurtblah/Jubilee-4-in-1-tool/README.md

 I am using heat inserts EVERYWHERE.
 There is a need for both the bigger ones (5mm, from the BOM) and smaller ones.
 You may wish to alter the files to suit the sizes of inserts you have on hand.

 Print settings are the same as those spec'ed by the Jubilee project page.
-I used ABS+ filament for the entire devleopment process without regret.
+I used ABS+ filament for the entire development process without regret.

 Config setings for the extruders can be found from their specific repos.
 I would also recommend checking these repo's for updates as I will probably not be able to keep this repo as current as I'd like to.

 I can think of future improvements already: improved cable harness, accomodating some kind of reasonable tool board.
 Part cooling fan improvements.
 Accomodating other hot-ends once they become commonly used.

 Derpa Extruder: https://github.com/wesc23/Derpa-Extruder

-Sherpa Mini: (still in beta as of this writing, STL's only) https://github.com/Annex-Engineering/Sherpa_Mini-Extruder Orbiter V1.1: https://www.thingiverse.com/thing:4223085
+Sherpa Mini: (still in beta as of this writing, STL's only) https://github.com/Annex-Engineering/Sherpa_Mini-Extruder

+Orbiter V1.1: https://www.thingiverse.com/thing:4223085

 Nimble version has not yet been tested, but should be fine.